-All packages come with sources and static precompiled binaries for GNU/Linux and Windows operating systems.
-Supported and tested hardware platforms include x86_32, x86_64, and sparc64.
+All packages come with sources and static precompiled binaries for GNU/Linux and Microsoft Windows operating systems.
+Supported and tested hardware platforms include i686, x86_64, and sparc64.
 Each program is individually packaged and documented.

 All tools in FCALGS use a common set of input/output data formats.

 The tools are distributed under the terms of GNU General Public License Version 2.

 Users in academia are kindly asked to cite the following resources if the software is used to pursue any research activities which may result in publications: